haresfaiez/haresfaiez.github.io/_posts/2017-12-25-virtual-dom-diff.md

 ### Order
 To understand what **Order** means, we need to take a closer look at the implementation.

-  1. A Virtual DOM element, as is a primitive DOM element, is a tree.
+  1. A virtual DOM element, as is a primitive DOM element, is a tree.
      "virtual-dom" stores the children of an element as an array.
-     Each element of the array is, itself, a Virtual DOM element, and thus, can have children in its own.
+     Each element of the array is, itself, a virtual DOM element, and thus, can have children in its own.
   2. Some elements have keys that identify them globally.